decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### KeyValidate

-KeyValidate checks if the public key is valid.
+This operation checks if a public key is valid.

-As an optimization, implementations MAY cache the result of KeyValidate in order to avoid unnecessarily repeating validation for known keys.
+As an optimization, implementations MAY cache the result of KeyValidate in order to avoid unnecessarily repeating validation for known public keys.

 ```
 result = KeyValidate(PK)

 Inputs:

-- PK, a public key in the format output by SkToPk.
+- PK (REQUIRED), an octet string of the form outputted by the SkToPk operation.

 Outputs: